Updated June 2013

 - Not injecting drugs

-- Using new or clean needles for any injections
+- Using new or clean needles and other equipment for any injections

 - Staying on your HIV drug regimen if you are HIV+.
 This will keep your viral load as low as possible.
 Keeping your viral load low will reduce the risk of your passing HIV to others (sexual partners, mother-to-child).